-NOTE: A hard drive in the hard drive bay is protected by HP ProtectSmart Hard Drive Protection.
+NOTE: If the SmartBay contains a hard drive, the hard drive is protected by HP ProtectSmart Hard Drive Protection.
 Hard drives installed in optional docking devices or connected to USB ports are not protected by HP ProtectSmart Hard Drive Protection.